DaniMori/git-workshop/doc/Known_issues.md

 ### Problem

-When the learner has had a GitHub account for long, and not used much, GitHub may ask to use an "access token" to confirm their identity.
+When the participant has had a GitHub account for long, and not used much, GitHub may ask to use an "access token" to confirm their identity.

 When trying to clone their own private repo then, instead of being prompted by